selvinortiz/craft.envy/README.md

 2. You can move your `env` directory elsewhere or rename it as long as you update the `$envPath` @ `public/index.php`

+### Cloning & Downloading
+You can safely download the [master branch](https://github.com/selvinortiz/craft-envy/archive/master.zip) or if you prefer, you can checkout the [official releases](https://github.com/selvinortiz/craft-envy/tags)

 ---

 ## Documentation